lohani2280/mdanalysis/GSoC-2016-Project-Ideas.md

 # Add new MD-Formats

 MDAnalysis already supports a wide range of different MD-formats.
 But we are still missing some like the new [TNG file format](http://onlinelibrary.wiley.com/doi/10.1002/jcc.23495/abstract) from Gromacs.
-You can also a format that you want to use personally in MDAnalysis.
+You can also add a format that you want to use personally in MDAnalysis.

 # Random Walk Trajectory Backend